Ibn Iyas

-Muhammad ibn Iyas (b.
-June 1448; d.1522/4) is one of the most important historians in modern Egyptian history.
+Muhammad ibn Iyas (June 1448 – 1522/4) is one of the most important historians in modern Egyptian history.
 He was an eyewitness to the Ottoman invasion of Egypt.

-Of Circassian origin, he was one of the Memluks and was entitled Bada'I al-Zuhur fi Waqa'I al-Duhur.
+He was born in Cairo and took his first education there.

-His quotes have been used in many references like his statement about Al-Nasir Muhammad: "His name was mentioned everywhere like no other king's name.
+His quotes have been used in many references such as his statement on Mamluk Sultan Al-Nasir Muhammad: "His name was mentioned everywhere like no other king's name.
 All the kings wrote to him, sent gifts to him and feared him.
 The whole of Egypt was in his grasp."

 Work

 Ibn Iyas was the author of a five-volume history of Egypt, totalling over 3,000 pages, entitled "Badāʼi al-zuhūr fī waqāʼi al-zuhūr".